What kind of results can you expect from an age-appropriate linguistic phonics programme in a large urban secondary school?

 Note from Tricia – The voice in this report is that of Sarah Warburton who was the TRT lead in the now closed Gap Project in Bethnal Green.
-She delivered That Reading Thing as in intervention to young people from local secondary schools and pupil referral units.
+She delivered That Reading Thing as a linguistic phonics intervention to young people from local secondary schools and pupil referral units.
 Some students came to the Gap Project building and others met in school.
-After the project closed, Sarah was hired by one of the schools to continue delivering TRT to their students.
+After the project closed, Sarah was hired by one of the schools to continue delivering That Reading Thing to their students.

 The students are mainly Bangladeshi boys.
 63% Bangladeshi, 32% Black/ Black British or mixed race.
 5% white